 Psychiatrists, primary care providers (family doctor, nurse practitioner), or other health care professionals, can refer clients.
 Alternatively, clients may self-refer.
 For this area, OSP referrals are coordinated by Ontario Shores Centre for Mental Health Sciences, and services are delivered in a wide range of community settings.
 This includes primary care, community mental health agencies, post-secondary institutions, Indigenous organizations, and the Canadian Mental Health Association for the BounceBack program.

 What happens after the referral is submitted?

-Once the referral is received, the client will be contacted by telephone to gather additional information for screening purposes.
-If, following that screening, it is determined that OSP may be appropriate, the client will be booked an appointment for a Clinical Intake and Triage assessment.
+Once the online referral form is submitted, clients are contacted by telephone to gather additional information for screening purposes.
+If, following that screening, it is determined services may be appropriate, the client will be booked an appointment for a Clinical Intake and Triage assessment.
 The assessment will determine whether the program is a good fit for the client’s needs and which service is most appropriate for them to start with.
 The client's status will be shared with the referring provider and, if OSP cannot meet the client’s needs, then more appropriate services will be recommended, if possible.
 If BounceBack is the most appropriate service, the client will hear from the Canadian Mental Health Association BounceBack program directly.

 What about ongoing monitoring?